How to Become an Interior Designer in New Jersey

 Certification for Interior Designers in New Jersey

-In order to qualify to take the NCIDQ exam, you will need to have a combination of work experience and formal education, with the minimum being an associate’s degree and four years of full-time employment under a licensed interior designer.
+In order to qualify to take the National Council of Interior Design Qualification Examination(NCIDQ exam), you will need to have a combination of work experience and formal education, with the minimum being an associate’s degree and four years of full-time employment under a licensed interior designer.

 The accepted combinations of work experience and education include the following: